prashantas/interview_questions_non_technical/why_join_JPMorgan.md

-Help me answer the following intrview question in very simple words for a director of software engineering role asked at JP Morgan India
+Help me answer the following intrview question in very simple words for a director of software engineering role asked at JP Morgan India. on my background , I have 16 years of experience in various organization like samsung, adobe, GE healhcare, couple of fast paced startups in various role like developers , tech lead, architect besides my current job as a senior technical product manager at HPE
 "Why do you want to join us ?"

 With 16 years of experience across companies like Samsung, Adobe, GE Healthcare, startups, and now HPE, I’ve seen how great products and platforms are built — from early-stage ideas to large-scale enterprise solutions.